fnproject/fn-helm/README.md

 #### Ingress controller

-If you are installing Fn behind an ingress controller, you'll need to have a single DNS subdomain that will act as your ingress controllers IP resolution.
+If you are installing Fn behind an ingress controller, you'll need to have a single DNS sub-domain that will act as your ingress controllers IP resolution.

 Important: An ingress controller works as a proxy, so you can use the ingress IP address as an HTTP proxy: